 Immersion is as prone to varied meanings as simulation and a very good article concerning it can be found on Mxyzplk’s Geek Related blog: On Immersion.
 I have written a number on the idea myself, but we can look at those later.

-Before you ask, my usage of the term immersion will relate to the concepts mentioned above of treating the character being played as though it were a real person facing real consequence for actions, and to the idea of choosing to deeply explore a character that is not just an extension of your own personality.
+Before you ask, my usage of the term immersion will relate to the concepts mentioned above of immersion in character, treating the character being played as though it were a real person facing real consequence for actions, and to the idea of choosing to deeply explore a character that is not just an extension of your own personality.
 It is not acting, the best word I can find is exploration.
 Acting is concerned with externalizing the inner life of the character and producing a performance which the audience can connect with and understand.
 Immersive gaming is not concerned with portraying that inner life any more than a person is in real life.
 It is about producing a recognizable and consistent portrayal of someone who is not you, and interacting with the game world in the first person.
 This brief explanation may cause confusion or contention, but as above – let’s agree to disagree for now just so that we can pass through the perilous forest of naming conventions and out onto the great plains of shared understanding.

 Why are you pushing this?